Robert Shiller

 Location

-Robert Shiller is a Nobel Prize-winning economist, bestselling author, academic, and the Sterling Professor Emeritus of Economics at Yale University.
-He has written on financial markets, financial innovation, behavioral economics, macroeconomics, real estate, statistical methods, and on public attitudes, opinions, and moral judgments regarding markets.
-Shiller’s contributions range from research on asset pricing volatility to prediction and analysis of financial bubbles.
-His most important contribution to economic measurement is the Case-Shiller index of housing prices, which he developed with economists Karl Case and Allan Weiss.
-In 2013, he was awarded the Nobel Prize in Economic Sciences, together with Eugene Fama and Lars Peter Hansen of the University of Chicago, “for their empirical analysis of asset prices.”
-He writes a regular column, "Finance in the 21st Century", for Project Syndicate, which publishes around the world, and "Economic View" for The New York Times.
+Robert J. Shiller is a Nobel Prize-winning economist, best-selling author, and the Sterling Professor Emeritus of Economics at Yale University.
+Recognized as one of the most influential voices in modern economics, his work spans financial markets, behavioral economics, macroeconomics, real estate, and financial innovation.
+His groundbreaking research has transformed how economists and investors understand asset pricing, market volatility, and speculative bubbles.
+Shiller’s most significant contribution to economic measurement is the Case-Shiller Home Price Index, co-developed with economists Karl Case and Allan Weiss, which remains the industry standard for tracking U.S. housing prices and assessing real estate market trends.
+In 2013, he was awarded the Nobel Prize in Economic Sciences along with Eugene Fama and Lars Peter Hansen of the University of Chicago for their empirical analysis of asset prices.
+In addition to his academic work, Shiller is a prolific writer and global thought leader, authoring the “Finance in the 21st Century” column for Project Syndicate, published in over 150 countries, and the “Economic View” column for The New York Times, where he provides insightful commentary on finance, policy, and the global economy.

 Professional Experience